icycyh/TermRateCalculator/README.md

 # TermRateCalculator

-This version changed the read-in format for future prices, and added simple handling to deal with input errors.
+This version changed the read-in format for future prices, and added exception handling to deal with input errors.

 This app presents the term rate of SOFR based on the future implied term rate estimation approach proposed by ARRC.